Fikayomi31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Creating a script that switchthe current user to the betty user.
+Writing a script that print the effective username of the current user.